moov-io/imagecashletter/README.md

 - 64-bit Linux (Ubuntu, Debian), macOS, and Windows
 - Raspberry Pi

-Note: 32-bit platforms have known issues and is not supported.
+Note: 32-bit platforms have known issues and are not supported.

 ## Contributing